Lisa Bloom: Martin Chitwood case

 In October 2014, Carol Swanson Chitwood (n/k/a Carol Swanson Smith) retained Lisa Bloom and the Bloom Firm to pursue domestic violence claims against her then-husband, Martin Chitwood, a prominent Atlanta attorney, who had sued her for divorce in Atlanta two months earlier.
-While the divorce was still pending, Bloom filed suit against Martin Chitwood in California asserting domestic violence claims on Carol Chitwood’s behalf.
+While the divorce was still pending, Bloom filed suit against Martin Chitwood in California asserting domestic violence claims on Carol Chitwood's behalf.
 Martin Chitwood denied the allegations, claiming they were a tactic to prevent the enforcement of the parties' prenuptial agreement and force a settlement.

 Martin Chitwood refused to settle, and on August 31, 2017, after a five-week civil trial, a twelve-person jury found him not liable for the claim Bloom brought against him.
 Bloom did not appeal.

 Other

 Bloom and her firm represented male model Jason Boyce in his lawsuit against fashion photographer Bruce Weber among other people in New York State Supreme Court in December 2017.

 On May 1, 2020, Bloom posted on Twitter that although she believed Tara Reade was assaulted by the former vice president Joe Biden, she would still support Biden.

 On March 3, 2023, Bloom announced that she would be representing vegan activist Miyoko Schinner in a wrongful termination counter lawsuit against Miyoko's Creamery.

+On August 15, 2024, the Department of Justice announced that Lisa Bloom and Braden Pollock, senior managers at The Bloom Firm, agreed to pay $274,000 to settle allegations under the False Claims Act.
+The settlement resolves claims that the firm falsely certified the use of Paycheck Protection Program (PPP) loan funds for eligible payroll expenses, while actually using the funds to pay ineligible employees.
+The Bloom Firm will pay $204,200.34, with Bloom and Pollock each paying $35,384.49.

 Personal life

-Bloom married her current husband, Braden Pollock, on December 5, 2014.
+Bloom married her husband, Braden Pollock, on December 5, 2014.
 Pollock is the founder of Legal Brand Marketing and works as the Bloom Firm's manager.
 He was formerly on the board of the web services company Epik.
-Bloom lives with her husband and a foster son in Los Angeles.
+Bloom and Pollock divorced in 2023.

-Bloom has two adult children, daughter Sarah Wong Bloom and son Samuel "Sam/Sammy" Wong, with her former husband Jim Wong, a LAUSD teacher.
+Bloom has two adult children, daughter Sarah and son Samuel, with her former husband Jim Wong, a LAUSD teacher.

 A vegetarian since 16, Bloom has been vegan since 2009.
 Bloom is Jewish.

 Books

 Bloom has written three books, including Think: Straight Talk for Women to Stay Smart in a Dumbed-Down World, from 2011, and Swagger: 10 Urgent Rules for Raising Boys in an Era of Failing Schools, Mass Joblessness, and Thug Culture, from 2012.
 In early 2017, The Weinstein Company and Jay-Z announced plans to adapt Bloom's 2014 book, Suspicion Nation: The Inside Story of the Trayvon Martin Injustice and Why We Continue to Repeat It, into a six-part documentary series.
-The status of the project is unknown following turmoil at the Weinstein Company.
+The status of the project was unknown as of 2017, and the company subsequently filed for bankruptcy in 2018.